ydaniv/uijet/README.md

 This requirement is a must for the top 3 Modules mentioned above, and a few other Mixins and Composites, which rely on other Modules.
-The API enforcing is also what makes a Module swappable at any given point without any impact on the on the underlying framework.
-On some cases even no impact at all, whatsoever, on your application.
+The API enforcing is also what makes a Module swappable at any given point without any impact on the underlying framework.
+In some cases even no impact at all, whatsoever, on your application.

 *Example*: a dom Module adapter must be consistent with [jQuery](http://api.jquery.com/)'s API, so you can choose either that, or [Zepto](http://zeptojs.com/),